-- Need to enforce absolute data segregation between business entities (data separation).
+- Enforce absolute data segregation between business entities.

-- Customize business process definitions and user interfaces for each domain (delegated
+- Customize business process definitions and user interfaces for each domain.

 - Maintain some global processes and global reporting in a single instance.

-- Have minor or moderate process differences among customers.
+- Have minor or moderate process differences only among customers or sub-organizations.

 Domain separation compared to separate instances

 While the behavior offered with domain separation provides multi-tenancy support,